mounirabcire/MovieSpot/README.md

 -   You can remove a movie or TV show from your favorite list.
 -   You can view trailers.
 -   Your favorite list and rated movies are stored in your local storage.
+-   Responsive Design: Ensures the page looks great and functions well on all devices, including desktops, tablets, and smartphones.

 ## Other Feautures 💡💡